Skip to main content

 Stinky Tofu (Chou Doufu)

-A fermented tofu dish with a pungent aroma.
-Typically deep-fried and served with pickled cabbage and chili sauce.
-Despite its strong smell, beloved street food snack.
+Fermented tofu with a strong smell, usually deep-fried and served with pickled cabbage and chili sauce.
+The aroma is divisive, but it's a much-loved street snack.

 Allergens: